dovecot/documentation/source/configuration_manual/mail_crypt_plugin.rst

 * Global scope: key is configured in ``dovecot.conf`` file
 * Per-user(group) scope: key is configured in userdb file

-With folder keys, key sharing can be done to single user, or multiple users.
+With folder keys, key sharing can be done to single user, or to multiple users.
-When key is shared to single user, and the user has public key available, the folder key is encrypted to recipient's public key.
+When a key is shared to a single user, and the user has a public key available, the folder key is encrypted using recipient's public key.
+This requires the ``mail_crypt_acl`` plugin, which will enable accessing the encrypted shared folders.

 If you have :dovecot_plugin:ref:`mail_crypt_acl_require_secure_key_sharing` enabled, you can't share the key to groups or someone with no public key.